 We’ve all been in this position: You call a company you do business with.
 Maybe it’s a merchant account provider, but it could be a lender or marketing group or a supplier.
 Whatever the case may be, you call them up and let them know about a problem that you’re facing, and what you need to be done about it.
 You explain it clearly, slowly, and they act like you’re speaking a different language.
 They just don’t get it.
 They work with people in your industry, but they don’t work in your industry, so they don’t know what you’re talking about.
 Maybe they think they do, but that just confuses the matter more.

-When you work with a specialist, this isn’t as much of a concern.
+When you work with a specialist from Maverick, this isn’t as much of a concern.
 A specialist knows what you need, they understand your industry.
 The fact that not every high-risk merchant account provider works with collection agencies in the first place actually works to your benefit here, because those that do will be more likely to know how to provide your business with the best possible service.

 Is It Hard To Sign Up For A High-Risk Merchant Account?

 If your business is above board and you have all of your papers in order, getting approved for a high-risk merchant account is a pretty fast, painless affair.
 All it really takes is your government-issued ID, a bank latter or voided check, three months of bank statements and payment processing statements, and your SSN or EIN (Employer Identification Number).